ggluo/Minimal_Softmax/README.md

-# Minimal Softmax Cuda Implementation
+# Minimal Softmax CUDA Implementation

 A minimal CUDA implementation of softmax with multiple kernel variants for educational purposes.